prk-2023/rust_tutorials/structures_05/Structures.md

 A structure (or struct) is a way to group related data together.
 Structures are similar to classes in other languages, but they do not support inheritance.

-- Like in C, CPP Rust supports custome structures.
+- Like in C, C++ Rust supports custom structures.

-- Like in CPP and unline in C, no `typedef` is needed to define a structure.
+- Like in C++ and unlike in C, no `typedef` is needed to define a structure.

-- Unlike in CPP structures in Rust do not support inheritance.
+- Unlike in C++ structures in Rust do not support inheritance.

+- In Rust 'typedef' is not used, and you simply define a structure using the struct keyword.
+- Rust has 'type' aliases, but they are not typically used for structures (unless you want to alias a type).

+  Example:   `type MyInt = i32;`  // "type" alias is how you use in rust, for structures "struct" is enough.

-- Different types of structures are suppoted in Rust:
+- Different types of structures are supported in Rust:

     - Zero-size structure: `struct Foo`, maybe useful while implementing traits on some type, but they hold no data you want to store in its values.